Creuna-Oslo/Unit4Enhancements/README.md

 **As a developer**

+- Download the files or clone.
+- Run `npm install`
+- Run `gulp` (This will build the extension and start atomatic building on file changes)
-Download the files to a folder, go to chrome://extensions and drag and drop this folder.
+- Go to chrome://extensions and drag and drop the **dist** folder.

 **As a user**